GWeindel/PhD_thesis/Chap5_ForceEEG/README.md

-This folder contains all code used for the chapter 5 of the thesis, given that this chapter is for now unpublished I only share the code used to generate the analysis and the data files. extracted data files will be made accessible upon publication and EMG and EEG data files can be shared upon request.
+This folder contains all code used for the chapter 5 of the thesis, given that this chapter is for now unpublished I only share the code used to generate the analysis.
+Extracted data files will be made accessible upon publication and EMG and EEG data files can be shared upon request.

 The processing_EEG/ folder contains all code that were used for EEG preprocessing and N200 estimates